-7.96 SENSITIVITY
+7.100 SENSITIVITY

 This procedure is used to perform a sensitivity analysis.
-There is one optional parameter NLGEOM.
-If active, the change of the stiffness matrix w.r.t. the design variables is performed based on:
+There are three optional parameters: NLGEOM, READ and WRITE.
+If NLGEOM is active, the change of the stiffness matrix w.r.t. the design variables is performed based on: